Optimal Designs for 2^k Factorial Experiments with Binary Response

-The $n_i$'s determine how many observations are made at each experimental condition, which are rows of $X$.
+The $n_i$'s determine how many observations are made at each experimental condition, which are characterized by the rows of $X$.
 A D-optimal design maximizing $|X'WX|$ depends on the $w_i$'s, which in turn depend on the regression parameters $\boldsymbol\beta$ and the link function $g$.
-In this paper, we discuss D-optimal designs in terms of $w_i$'s so that our results do not depend on specific link functions.
+In this paper, we discuss D-optimal designs in terms of $w_i$'s so that our results are not limited to specific link functions.

-Note that in our setup, the experimenter lacks the option of adjusting the levels of each factor beyond the two fixed ones.
-Hence the $X$ matrix is fixed and the design problem is to find the optimal allocation of the replicates ($n_i$'s).
-If the factors were continuous, the problem would have been different as the experimenter could simultaneously adjust the factor levels as well as the number of replicates.
+Unlike experiments with continuous factors, the $2^k$ design points in our setup are fixed and we only have the option of determining the optimal proportions.
 For results on optimal designs with continuous factors in the GLM setup, see for example, Stufken and Yang (2012).